reefab/Projo/README.md

 ## Installation

-Here is a detailled [installation guide](INSTALL.md) that covers the setup needed to get it up and running.
+Here is a detailed [installation guide](INSTALL.md) that covers the setup needed to get it up and running.